-Subscribers shall use cryptographic modules that have been validated to meet at least the criteria specified for FIPS 140 Level 1.
+For medium assurance certificates, subscribers shall use cryptographic modules that have been validated to meet at least the criteria specified for FIPS 140 Level 1.
 A higher level may be used if available or desired.
 A PKI should provide the option of using any acceptable cryptographic module to facilitate the management of Subscriber certificates.